 Managing your money while traveling can have its own set of challenges.
 For example, cards getting canceled when they’re used from foreign countries, and how to get paid while living overseas.

-I highly recommend picking up a Transferwise Borderless Account (their fees are cheaper than PayPal, but you should have a PayPal account too).
+I highly recommend picking up a Wise Account (their fees are cheaper than PayPal, but you should have a PayPal account too).

 If you’re not from the US or UK, Payoneer is also a good option.

-Having a good travel credit card is also very helpful, like the Chase Sapphire Reserve.
-It has no foreign transaction fees, gives you free airport lounge access, and ultimately will help you score free flights the more you use it.
+Having a good travel credit card is also very helpful, like the Chase Sapphire Preferred.
+It has no foreign transaction fees, includes car rental insurance, boasts a low annual fee, and will ultimately help you score free flights the more you use it through collecting points & miles.

 What’s the first question every digital nomad asks a hotel, coffee shop, or Airbnb owner?
 How fast is the WiFi!